Why do you eat?

 It is not a craving.
 Becoming too hungry can cause overeating.
 Remember the last time you ate, was it a physical feeling or something else?

-A study published in Frontiers in Behavioural Medicine looked at how our environment changed our food decisions.
+A study published in Frontiers in Behavioural Medicine examined how the environment changes our food decisions.
 They were interested in the idea that we have control over how and when we eat, but that is being constantly undermined by a constant stream of sensory overload.

-In other words, advertising and marketing of junk food.
+In other words, the advertising and marketing of junk food.

-These same researchers then suggest that using simple cues or reminders about healthy food choices could be all it takes to make better decisions.
-Finding ways to interrupt the regular cues to eat, the endless stream of cues, to eat unhealthy foods can make enough of a difference to stop the eating cycle.
+These same researchers suggest that using simple cues or reminders about healthy food choices could be all it takes to make better decisions.
+Finding ways to interrupt the regular cues to eat, the endless stream of cues to eat unhealthy foods, can make enough of a difference to stop the eating cycle.

 Change your mind, change your health,